Akdal MKA 1919: Design

 The MKA 1919 uses a conventional gas-operated action which is located around the support tube that runs below the barrel.
 The return spring is also located around the same support tube which is concealed by an enlarged polymer handguard.

 The MKA 1919 barrel can be quickly removed from upper receiver.
 To charge the rifle, the charging handle on the receiver must be pulled.
 The upper receiver is manufactured from an aluminum alloy while the lower receiver, along with pistol grip and shoulder stock, is manufactured as one piece from impact-resistant polymer.

-The MKA 1919 semi-automatic shotgun has a 5-round detachable box magazine.
+The MKA 1919 has a 5-round detachable box magazine.
 It has a bolt release identical in location and function to the one on the M16.
 Manual safety also duplicates M16-style being located on the left side of the receiver above the pistol grip.

+On the upper receiver, an integral Picatinny rail exists which will accept detachable carrying handle or optional red-dot or other optical sight attachments.
 Standard sights include a front post installed on the M16-style removable base and a detachable M16A2-style carrying handle with built-in diopter sight.

-On the upper receiver, an integral Picatinny rail exists which will accept detachable carrying handle or optional red-dot or other optical sight attachments.